a diversity of cultures brings beauty and depth to our community and our lives.

 - Each family receives an additional grocery store gift card ($25-$75 depending on family size) to help with their holiday meal purchase.

-- Extra gifts cards are given to local shelters and nonprofits to share with the children they support.
+- Extra gift cards are given to local shelters and nonprofits to share with the children they support.

 Ways to Give: Gift Cards!
 Checks!
 Credit Cards Online!

-If you are an individual or group wishing to sponsor one or more children, a family, or several families, fill out our SPONSOR FORM and we will send you the family or individual information and their gift card wish list.
+If you are an individual or group wishing to sponsor one or more children by purchasing gift cards and sending them to us, please fill out our SPONSOR FORM and we will send you the family or individual information and their gift card wish list.

 If you are an individual who wishes to use your credit card or PayPal to donate cash for the purchase of gift cards, click the DONATE BUTTON or send a check, made out to Meadowbrook Community Care with LCHP in the memo line, to: